rahulranjansah/hapsira/contrib/README.md

   so either they should be pure Python or be written in a compiled language with a Python wrapper.
-- All contributions will be permissively licensed with the MIT license, the one that poliastro uses.
+- All contributions will be permissively licensed with the MIT license, the one that hapsira uses.
   If you don't agree with this,
   we ask you to find a different place to share your contribution.